 What are these tactics and why should you avoid them?
 Let's delve into some examples of PR strategies and tactics that should have been retired long ago.

 But first, let's go over some of the timeless tactics that we use within our B2B PR agency.
-There are 5 we can't live without.
+There are 5 that are absolutely essential to top public relations firms.

 1. Establish a PR Strategy

 Determine your goals.
 This could be anything from brand awareness to reputation management, to increased product purchases.
 Outline the types of campaigns you want to create and the steps to take to reach your goals.

 Creating a strategy puts everyone on the same page in terms of the best PR campaign tactics and decision-making.